hashicorp/terraform-website/content/source/docs/enterprise/before-installing/rhel-requirements.html.md

 ## FAQ

-### Can I use the Docker version in rpm-extras?
+### Can I use the Docker version in the RHEL Extras repository?

 Sure!
 Just be sure to have at least 1.13.1 and authorization plugins disabled.

 ### When I run the installer, it allows me to download and install Docker CE on RedHat.
 Can I use that?

-Yes, Docker CE is compatible with the current installer.
+Yes, Docker CE is compatible with Terraform Enterprise.
 However, it is not directly [supported by RedHat](https://access.redhat.com/articles/2726611).

-You still need to be sure that the storage backend is configured properly as by default, Docker will be using devicemapper in loopback, an entirely unsupported mode.
+### Which storage driver should I use?

+Please ensure that you are using the `overlay2` storage driver.

 ### Can an installation where `docker info` says that I’m using devicemapper with a loopback file work?